yoshihikosuzuki/ant-asm-workflow/README.md

 ## How to use

-The workflow is not (and will not be) fully automatic for many reasons.
+The workflow is not (and will never be) fully automatic for many reasons.
 You need to do the followings step-by-step.

 NOTE: Variables and parameters written in the scripts should be modified as necessary.